CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 ```
 -out                       PeptideShaker output file (.psdb).
 If the file already exists
                            it will be silently overwritten.
-Example: "c:\ps_output.psdb".
+Example: "/myFolder/ps_output.psdb".

 -zip                       Exports the entire project as a zip file in the file specified.